conan-io/conan-io.github.io/_posts/2021-03-10-Bintray-sunset-timeline.markdown

 ## Bintray Repository Migration Plan for ConanCenter

-All packages which are physically hosted on Bintray, and which are “included” (aka “Linked with”) ConanCenter will be migrated to a new Conan repository on the dedicated Artifactory server for ConanCenter.
+All packages which are physically hosted on Bintray, and which are "included" (aka "linked with") ConanCenter will be migrated to a new Conan repository on the dedicated Artifactory server for ConanCenter.
 According to the timeline specified below, a redirection process will transparently redirect traffic away from Bintray, and to the new repository.
-On dates described below, the old Bintray URL will be frozen, disabled, and eventually the DNS record will be deleted.

 ## Timeline Updates

-In the coming days and weeks, this post will be updated whenever time planned dates are changed or dates currently marked TBD become set.
-We will not create new blog posts with this information.
-If you are affected by the migration, please refer back to this post as needed.
+In the coming days and weeks, this post will be updated whenever time planned dates are changed.
+If you are a Bintray user and are planning your own activities related to these dates, please refer back to this blog for such updates.

 ## Key Dates